-A Centuries ago, women were expected to stay home and raise families, but that didn't stop three daring women from blazing trails of their own and embarking on some amazing adventures.
+D In centuries past, women were expected to stay home and raise families, but that didn't stop three daring women from blazing trails of their own and embarking on some amazing adventures.

-C suggest that Lady Hester Stanhope was a very convincing woman who refused to take "no" for an answer
+A suggest that Lady Hester Stanhope was a very convincing woman who refused to take "no" for an answer

-B It wasn't wise for Jeanne Baret to disguise herself as a man on a voyage aboard the Étoile because it was almost certain she would have been found out sooner or later.
+C It wasn't wise for Jeanne Baret to disguise herself as a man on a voyage aboard the Étoile because it was almost certain she would have been found out sooner or later.

-B bestow and confer
+B indefatigable and lethargic